Agent215/multithreaded_matirx_mult/README.md

 MPI stands for Message Passing Interface which is a portable message-passing standard designed by a group of researchers.
 MPI is another method of implementing parallel computing, but what makes this method different is how it divides the work.
 In the other two forms of parallel computing discussed, all of the work is completed on the same machine; however, with this scheme, the work is divided among multiple machines communicating with a controlling machine.
 There is also the ability to run multiple processes on each machine allowing you to take advantage of the multiple cores that exist on the machines.
 One possible downside is that messages must be passed over the network and depending on the size of the messages it could cause some bottleneck.
 While it may be simple to implement, it is not as simple as the other two methods but comes along with great performance benefits.

+## Solution

+### Architecture
+We used a bash script to automate running mmult on different array sizes and optimization parameters.
+The script autoTest used for loops to automate supplying parameters to mmult variations and log the results.
+The script accepts a parameter `-g` which enables graphing of the results.
+The script runs graph.gnu when this parameter is supplied.

+### Algorithm Variations
+When testing optimization, vectorization, and omp on the matrix multiplication algorithm, we tested non-vectorized and vectorized mmult with and without optimization.
+We also tried OMP by itself.
+When testing the effects of different node sizes on the matrix multiplication algorithm, we tested node sizes of 2, 4, 6, 10, and 20.

 ## Graphs

 ### Vectorization, Optimization, OMP & Matrix Size Comparison